hmkhatri/Ocean-Memory-Atlantic-GRL-2024/README.md

-# Ocean Memory Framework for Analysing the North Atlantic Ocean Variability
+# Ocean Memory Approach for Analysing the North Atlantic Ocean Variability